-In-Combination / Cumulative Impacts: The proposed application was considered in combination with other developments or proposed developments in the Elphin area.
+In-Combination / Cumulative Impacts: The proposed application was considered in combination with other developments or proposed developments in the Ballaghaderreen area.
 A number of other developments (domestic / commercial) have been granted planning permission in this area in the preceding five years.
 Any future individual application that has the potential to impact upon a Natura 2000 site will be subject to Appropriate Assessment as required under Articles 6(3) of the Habitats Directive.
 The proposed development will have no impacts upon any designated site when it is considered in-combination with other developments that have been properly screened for AA or where mitigation has been carried out as part of an NIS.

-Duration of construction, operation, decommissioning etc: Once construction begins, it should be complete within one to two years.
-Operation of the site will be ongoing.
+Duration of construction, operation, decommissioning etc: Once development begins, it should be complete within a matter of months.
+Works are internal only.